-Before learning about hallucinogens treatment for addiction, it’s important to learn about all the symptoms and withdrawals that come from using hallucinogens.
-It is also important to first learn about the different types of hallucinogens that people use.
+Before learning about hallucinogens and treatment for these types of drugs, it’s important to learn about all the symptoms and withdrawals that come from hallucinogen use.
+It is also important to learn about the different types of hallucinogens that people use, and how these dissociative drugs can lead to addiction.

-People who use hallucinogens tend to use them with the hope of gaining a new perception of the world around them.
+Hallucinogen users tend to take them with the hope of gaining a new perception of the world around them.
 Some view consuming hallucinogens as a spiritual experience.
-In fact, many people think that taking hallucinogens will increase their level of awareness of the spiritual realm.
+Many people think that taking hallucinogens will increase their level of awareness of the spiritual realm.

 Types of Hallucinogens